-The legal framework for the Court's corporate governance practices is set out in the Federal Circuit Court of Australia Act 1999, the Financial Management and Accountability Act 1997 and the Public Service Act 1999.
+The legal framework for the Court's corporate governance practices is set out in the Federal Circuit Court of Australia Act 1999, the Public Governance, Performance and Accountability Act 2013 and the Public Service Act 1999.

 Under the Federal Circuit Court of Australia Act 1999, the Chief Judge is responsible for ensuring the orderly and expeditious discharge of the business of the Federal Circuit Court and management of the administrative affairs of the Court.
 In the latter role, the Chief Judge is assisted by the Chief Executive Officer.

-The Chief Executive Officer has the responsibilities and powers of an agency head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an agency under the Financial Management and Accountability Act 1997.
-The Chief Executive Officer's agency head powers under the Public Service Act apply to the Australian Public Service employees of the Court.
-The Financial Management and Accountability Act imposes obligations on the Chief Executive Officer to manage the affairs of the Court in a way which promotes the efficient, effective and ethical use of Commonwealth resources.
+The Chief Executive Officer has the responsibilities and powers of an entity head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an entity under the Public Governance, Performance and Accountability Act 2013.
+The Chief Executive Officer's entity head powers under the Public Service Act apply to the Australian Public Service employees of the Court.
+The Public Governance, Performance and Accountability Act imposes obligations on the Chief Executive Officer to manage the affairs of the Court in a way which promotes the efficient, effective and ethical use of Commonwealth resources.

-The Chief Executive Officer has the responsibilities and powers of an agency head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an agency under the Financial Management and Accountability Act 2013.
+The Chief Executive Officer has the responsibilities and powers of an entity head for the purposes of the Public Service Act 1999 and the responsibilities of a chief executive of an entity under the Public Governance, Performance and Accountability Act 2013.
 Richard Foster was appointed Chief Executive Officer in May 2000 and retires on 30 June 2016.

 The Court's Principal Registrar supports the judicial functioning of the Court through the provision of high-level legal and procedural advice within the Court.